-6. Amendments to Law on Pension and Disability Insurance indispensable
+6. Amendments to Law on Pension and Disability Insurance indispensable guaranteeing a minimum pension.
+The Government would pursue sound social and fiscal policy without generating illusionary expectations.

 The reform of the social safety system in BiH is a growing priority, particularly in view of the anticipated reduced flows of IC funds to BiH.